Lockport H.S. to host 10th annual Veterans Night on Friday

-Just 21 veterans attended the first Veterans Night at Lockport Township High School District 205, according to event organizer Mike Zaworski, a social studies teacher at the school.
+Only 21 veterans attended the first Veterans Night in Lockport Township High School District 205, said event organizer Mike Zaworski, a social studies teacher at the high school.

-This year, Zaworski expects nearly 125 to 140, including three World War II veterans and two Korean War veterans.
+This year, Zaworski expects about 125 to 140, including three World War II veterans and two Korean War veterans.

 “It turns out being a 30-minute standing ovation for the veteran,” he said.
 “It’s extraordinary.
 You get to thank a large group all at once.
 It’s a ‘thank you’ they’ll never forget.”